EAGLECRAFTARCHIVE/EagleCraft-Download/README.md

-Disclaimer: I DO NOT WORK FOR EAGLECRAFT!
+DISCLAIMER: I DO NOT WORK FOR EAGLECRAFT!